 Source: Facebook, Twitter, Alphabet, Apple, Amazon, Microsoft, March 2020

 That’s not to say the boycott will not work in forcing changes at Facebook’s handling of hate speech, however.
-YouTube responded to an ad boycott in 2017 by tweaking its algorithms to curb extreme content.
+YouTube’s response to its own ad boycott in 2017 may be a salient precedent.

 With both moral and financial risks at stake, more investors are beginning to question the social media firms over content.
-Louise Piffaut and Charles Devereux, ESG analysts at Aviva Investors, set out a framework for engaging with these companies in key areas.
+Piffaut and Devereux set out a framework for engaging with these companies in key areas.
 They recommend investors should ensure social media firms are properly assessing how their operations affect human rights, developing more robust content policies in light of these principles and demonstrating how these are enforced.

 Investors should also engage with social media firms to improve internal accountability and provide more transparency as to their actions on hate speech.
 Investment in more sophisticated detection algorithms would lessen the burden on human moderators, the analysts say.

-While social media companies in the West face criticism for being lax in shutting down abusive content on their platforms, technology firms in other countries, such as China or Russia, may be too quick to restrict debate at the behest of authoritarian governments.
-In those cases, the onus is on investors to pressure companies to defend individual freedoms and maintain their access to information where possible.
+While social media companies in the West face criticism for being lax in shutting down abusive content on their platforms, technology firms elsewhere may be too quick to restrict debate at the behest of authoritarian governments.
+In those countries, the onus is on investors to pressure companies to defend individual freedoms and maintain their access to information where possible.

 Striking the right balance when engaging globally with social media companies over content management may be tricky, but investors must be willing to do this if they are to invest according to their own moral framework and defend the value of those investments.
 After all, if hate speech is allowed to flourish, calls will grow to rein in the social media firms with stronger regulation, and perhaps even to break them up.